 Check to see if your garage door is properly balanced

-If you’ve checked for obstructions and made sure the lock button wasn’t switched to the ‘on’ position, and still your garage door opener won’t open all the way, check to see if your garage door is balanced properly.
+If you’ve checked for obstructions and made sure your remote is working properly, and still your garage door opener won’t open all the way, check to see if your garage door is balanced properly.
 If your garage door is not balanced right, it won’t go up or down all the way.

 From here, lift the garage door by hand about 3 feet above the ground and then release the door and see were it lands.
 If the door lands in the same spot you pulled it up from, then you know it’s balanced.
 However, if it doesn’t, then you know it’s off balance.